Is the stock market open on Christmas?

 Don't miss the latest investment and personal finances news, market analysis, plus money-saving tips with our free twice-daily newsletter

-Since the Autumn Budget, a lot has changed for savers and investors alike – we’ve seen inflation, mortgage rates and energy prices creep up, while interest rates were cut by the Bank of England.
-If that’s made you unsure about how to invest your money, check out our weekly share tips guide to pick the best stocks for your portfolio.
+Since the Autumn Budget last month, a lot has changed for savers and investors alike – we’ve seen inflation, mortgage rates and interest rates falling.
+If that’s made you unsure about how to invest your money, we look at where to invest and the best sectors to consider in separate guides.

-Below, we look at the UK stock market opening times during the Christmas period, and how it will impact trading on those days.
+Below, we look at UK and US stock market opening times during the Christmas period, and how it will impact trading on those days.

 Is the stock market open on Christmas?

-No. The UK stock market will be closed on Christmas, which falls on Wednesday – 25 December 2024.
+The UK stock market will be closed on Christmas, which falls on Thursday – 25 December 2025.

 This is one of the eight standard holidays observed by the stock exchange throughout the year, like the spring and early May bank holidays, Good Friday and Boxing Day.